The Aura User Guide

 • -S: Search and install official packages.

-> sudo aura -S firefox
+> aura -S firefox

 • -Q: Query the database of installed packages.